2010s Haiti cholera outbreak: International

-The first case of cholera was reported in the Dominican Republic in mid-November 2010, following the Pan-America Health Organization's prediction.
+The first case of cholera in the Dominican Republic was reported in mid-November 2010, following the Pan-America Health Organization's prediction.
 By January 2011, the Dominican Republic had reported 244 cases of cholera.
 The first man to die of it there died in the province of Altagracia on 23 January 2011.
 The Dominican Republic was particularly vulnerable to exposure of cholera due to sharing a border with Haiti, and a large Haitian refugee population displaced following the 2010 earthquake.
 As of the latest epidemiological report by WHO in 2018, there has been a total of 33,188 cases of cholera in the Dominican Republic resulting in 504 deaths.

 In late January 2011, more than 20 Venezuelans were reported to have been taken to hospital after contracting cholera after visiting the Dominican Republic.
-37 cases were reported in total.
+111 cases were reported in total.
 Contaminated food was blamed for the spread of the disease.
 Venezuelan health minister Eugenia Sader gave a news conference which was broadcast on VTV during which she described all 37 people as "doing well".
 The minister had previously observed that the last time cholera was recorded in Venezuela was twenty years before this, in 1991.

 In late June 2012, Cuba confirmed three deaths and 53 cases of cholera in Manzanillo; in 2013 there were 51 cases of cholera reported in Havana.
 Vaccination of half the population was urged by the University of Florida to stem the epidemic.